Working with Traumatized Parts

 • They can be overly controlling, they may be emotionally detached, vigilant and hyper-vigilant, constantly scanning the environment for potential dangers

 While these type of “functional” behaviours may provide a reasonable sense of safety and normality, they usually do not address the underlying causes of distress nor do they promote long-term healing.
-At the same time there is a danger that these “functional” behaviours become more rigid and restrictive over time, rendering them to become “difficult”.
+At the same time there is a danger that these “functional” behaviours become more exaggerated, rigid and restrictive over time, rendering them to become “difficult”.

 Difficult Parts – Carrying Symptom Behaviours

 These parts are the result of unresolved trauma.
 They become activate in response to a trigger, e.g. distressing emotions or situations.
 Their primary objective is to provide immediate relief and protection.
 They are working to distract from, extinguish or numb overwhelming feelings, aiming to provide immediate relief and protection.
+Richard Schwartz calls these parts “firefighters” because they will do everything they can to extinguish fires and neutralize threats.

 Some examples of how these parts may operate include: